2018 Summer Internships

-PICS is offering over 140 internships for Summer 2017.
-PICS Internships range from 8 to 10 weeks and interns are paid $450/week (unless otherwise noted in the organization’s internship description).
+PICS is offering over 160 internships for Summer 2018.
+PICS Internships range from 8 to 10 weeks and interns are paid $450/week before taxes (unless otherwise noted in the organization’s internship description).
 Interns are considered employees of their placement organizations and are responsible for any and all employee tax liabilities.
 Any exceptions are noted on the job description page for each internship.
 Students eligible for federal work study funding are paid at a comparable rate through the work study program.

-Please direct any questions regarding the application process to Rachel Jimenez at the Office of Career Services.
-After you have reviewed the 2017 Internship Organizations and selected the internships to which you will be applying, please proceed to the online application.
+Please direct any questions regarding the application process to our Student Program Coordinator.
+Please review the 2018 Internship Organizations and select up to two internships to which you will apply.
+Then, proceed to the online application, which will be available on November 6, 2017.
 You can also access the application from each organization’s internship description page.

 Princeton undergraduates, excluding seniors, are eligible to apply to TWO (2) PICS internship organizations.
 However, you must submit a separate cover letter for each organization for which you apply.
 Since several PICS organizations have multiple internship positions and you will be able to apply to every internship position for any such organization using a single PICS selection, you will be required to write separate cover letters for each internship position to which you are applying.
 This information is also clearly described within the relevant internship position descriptions.
 PICS internship offers are made by the PICS staff.
 While students may apply to two internship opportunities, the offers are made on a rolling basis.
 We encourage students to carefully consider their choices of internship placement as well as location as students will have 3 days to respond to an offer.
 This sometimes means that a student has not had time to hear from all possible opportunities.
 PICS staff is available to discuss these opportunities in advance of applying.

 A completed application consists of the following elements:

 - An online application